-Biogeochemical hot spots are regions with disproportionally high reaction rates relative to the surrounding spatial locations, while hot moments are short periods of time manifesting high reaction rates relative to longer intervening time periods.
+Biogeochemical "hot spots" are regions with disproportionally high reaction rates relative to the surrounding spatial locations, while "hot moments" are short periods of time manifesting high reaction rates relative to longer intervening time periods.
 These hot spots and hot moments together affect ecosystem processes and are considered ‘‘ecosystem control points”.
 However, relatively few studies have incorporated hot spots and/or hot moments in numerical models to quantify their aggregated effects on biogeochemical processes at floodplain and riverine scales.
-This study quantifies the occurrence and distribution of nitrogen hot spots and hot moments at a Colorado River floodplain site in Rifle, CO, using a high-resolution, 3-D flow and reactive transport model.
+This study quantifies the occurrence and distribution of nitrogen hot spots and hot moments at a Colorado River floodplain site in Rifle, Colorado, using a high-resolution, three-dimensional (3D) flow and reactive transport model.

-This study was used to assess the interplay between dynamic hydrologic processes and organic matter rich, geochemically reduced sediments (aka “naturally reduced zones”) within the Rifle floodplain and the impact of hot spots and hot moments on nitrogen cycling at the site using a fully-coupled, high-resolution reactive flow and transport simulator.
-Simulation results indicated that nitrogen hot spots are not simply hydrologically-driven, but occur because of complex fluid mixing, localized reduced zones, and biogeochemical variability.
+This study was used to assess the interplay between dynamic hydrologic processes and organic matter–rich, geochemically reduced sediments (i.e., “naturally reduced zones”) within the Rifle floodplain and the impact of hot spots and hot moments on nitrogen cycling at the site using a fully coupled, high-resolution reactive flow and transport simulator.
+Simulation results indicated that nitrogen hot spots are not simply hydrologically driven, but occur because of complex fluid mixing, localized reduced zones, and biogeochemical variability.
 Furthermore, results indicated that chemically reduced sediments of the Rifle floodplain have 70% greater potential for nitrate removal than nonreduced zones.